 Election is open April 1 – April 15

-Vice President – Richard Guerriero
+President Elect – Richard Guerriero

-In 2007, Richard was inducted as a Fellow of the American College of Trial Lawyers.
-In 2009, he received the New Hampshire Bar Foundation’s Frank Rowe Kenison Award for community service.
-Richard has twice been named a “Champion of Justice,” by the New Hampshire Association of Criminal Defense Lawyers in 2005, and previously by the Louisiana Association of Criminal Defense Lawyers in 1991.
+In 2007, Richard was selected as a Fellow of the American College of Trial Lawyers.
+In 2009 he was a recipient of the New Hampshire Bar Foundation’s Frank Rowe Kenison Award for community service.
+Richard was recognized as a “Champion of Justice” by the New Hampshire Association of Criminal Defense Lawyers in 2005 and by the Louisiana Association of Criminal Defense Lawyers in 1991.
 Richard has served on the boards of numerous nonprofit organizations, including the New Hampshire Disabilities Rights Center and the New Hampshire Public Defender.

 Statement of Interest